lbl-srg/modelica-json/README.md

 ## 5. CXF-Core.jsonld

-[CXF-Core.jsonld](CXF-Core.jsonld) contains the CXF representation of all CDL elementary blocks, classes and relationships: It can be used to validate a CXF sequence.
+[CXF-Core.jsonld](CXF-Core.jsonld) contains the CXF representation of all CDL elementary blocks, classes and relationships.

 To generate the `CXF-Core.jsonld`, use: